Virginia Memory Care Facilities

 Virginia Alzheimer's care cost is determined by where the facility is located, how much care is needed for the resident and what type of extra services are selected.
 Depending on what type of room and facility you choose, your cost per month may be higher or lower.
 Alzheimer’s residents who choose to live in a basic shared room with normal amenities can plan to have expenses that range around $4,505 every month, which is still much cheaper than Virginia retirement homes.
 Not every person who suffers from a memory condition will need the same type of care.
 Dementia, for example, can cause a person to exhibit aggressive behaviors which prevent them from sharing a room.
 Private rooms with higher levels of monitoring or special therapies will have a higher monthly cost, as much as $7,908 a month in a memory care home.

-- Journeys Crossing Assisted Living
+- Dogwood Crossing Senior Living

 List of Memory Care Facilities in Virginia